olip78/ynyt/README.md

 **Some conclusions:**
 1. The approach works!
 Incorporation of cross-relationships among zones could outperform Fourier harmonics, that were crucial for the baseline solution (and that work good in case of multi-periodical time series).
 2. There was clearly insufficient data.
 Using data more than a year and a half old decreased performance (obvious data shift).
-The lightest architecture (4 hors sequence, 16 embedding dim, 1 encoding block) showed the best performance.
+The lightest architecture (4 hours sequence, 16 embedding dim, 1 encoding block) showed the best performance.
 3. Difficult to train and tune.
 High dependence on architecture parameters.

 ### App Schema and Deployment <a name="app-schema-and-deployment-"></a>